 The only way forward might be to request more land allocation from the state.
 Do the best you can within the constraints.
 This is just one of the many complexities, which the dynamic nature of disasters can bring.

-Watch the video, read and answer the following question:
+Watch the video, think back over what you’ve learned the past two weeks, and answer the following questions:

 Can there be a quality response?